Edison International

 Career Site

-Edison International is the parent company of Southern California Edison, a utility serving Southern California.
+Edison International is the parent company of Southern California Edison, a regulated utility serving Southern California, and Edison Mission Group, a competitive power generation business.

-Southern California Edison (SCE) is one of the nation's largest investor-owned electric utilities, serving more than 13 million people in a 50,000 square-mile area of central, coastal and southern California excluding the City of Los Angeles and certain other cities.
-This SCE service territory includes approximately 430 cities and communities.
+Southern California Edison (SCE) is one of the nation's largest investor-owned electric utilities, serving more than 14 million people in a 50,000 square-mile area of central, coastal and southern California excluding the City of Los Angeles and certain other cities.
+This SCE service territory includes more than 180 cities.

 History